-A client is any computer on the network that requests file services from the StorEdge 5210 NAS Appliance.
-In general, if a client implementation follows the NFS version 2 or 3 protocol or the CIFS specifications, it should work with and is supported with the StorEdge 5210 NAS Appliance.
+A client is any computer on the network that requests file services from the StorEdge 5310 NAS.
+In general, if a client implementation follows the NFS version 2 or 3 protocol or the CIFS specifications, it is supported with the StorEdge 5310 NAS Appliance.